• Mental Health

 3. Turn to Each Other

 Pay attention to your partner’s bids for connection and be sensitive about how you respond.
 Rather than turn away from your partner, you can choose to turn toward your partner and tune in to how they express their emotional needs.
 When partners express concern and support for one another, they make positive deposits into an “emotional bank account.”
-These first three levels of the Sound Relationship House focus on building friendship between the couple.

 4. The Positive Perspective

-This is an approach for problem solving and repairing after an argument, comprised of the perception that your partner is your friend, not your enemy.
-Your therapist will assess for positive affect while observing conversations you have with your partner during session.
-Couples whose first three Sound Relationship House levels are not satisfactory may find themselves feeling Negative Sentiment Override, in which one perceives messages through a negative lens, even if the message was neutral or positive.
+This is an approach for problem solving and repairing after an argument by believing that your partner is your friend, not your enemy.
+Your therapist will assess for positive affect while observing conversations you have with your partner during sessions.
+Couples whose first three Sound Relationship House levels are not satisfactory may find themselves feeling “Negative Sentiment Override,” in which one perceives messages through a negative lens, even if the message was neutral or positive.

 5. Manage Conflict

 Couples learn about the difference between problems that can be solved and perpetual problems that will always be a part of your life.
-When problems are perpetual they are at risk for gridlock and the issue is irresolvable (John Gottman discovered that 69% of problems between couples are perpetual).
+When problems are perpetual they are at risk for gridlock and the issue is not resolvable (John Gottman discovered that 69% of problems between couples are perpetual).
 Thus, while you cannot solve every problem, you can learn constructive ways to better tolerate tension, increase respect, and effectively manage conflict with your partner.

 Positive affect can be intentionally built by incorporating fun, play, and adventure into your lives together.
 Therapy helps partners share their life dreams with one another and work effectively toward making dreams come true.